LucianDev/LucianDevs-Useful-Scripts/SteamCMD Scripts/Windows/Scum/ReadMe.md

 # ReadMe

 - Due to a misunderstanding on my part you'll need to open port 7777 UDP & 7779 TCP in the firewall.
-If you want people from outside your network to connect you'll need to portfoward both those parts if your hosting it locally.
+If you want people from outside your network to connect you'll need to portfoward both those ports if your hosting it locally.

 ### YouTube Video
 [How to Setup a Dedicated SCUM Server on Windows](https://youtu.be/3px2NnXZuo8 "How to Setup a Dedicated SCUM Server on Windows")